 It’s an argument that even today sounds familiar:

-Celebrations were relatively low-key on January 26, 1911, with a ‘Smoke Social’ arranged at a city cafe by the Australian Natives Association and attended by Lord Mayor L Cohen and members of Parliament.
-Herbert Solomon, Chief President of the ANA, remarked that “Upwards of 500 years Australia was known to the world, but no nation seemed to think it worthwhile to take possession of the land ,” a claim that blithely ignores the existence and sovereignty of First Nations far beyond the 500 years stated.
+Celebrations were relatively low-key on January 26 in 1911, with a ‘Smoke Social’ arranged at a city cafe by the Australian Natives Association and attended by Lord Mayor L Cohen and members of Parliament.
+Herbert Solomon, chief president of the ANA, remarked that, “Upwards of 500 years Australia was known to the world, but no nation seemed to think it worthwhile to take possession of the land,” a claim that blithely ignores the existence and sovereignty of First Nations far beyond the 500 years stated.

-Even after 1911, however, the celebration of January 26 was the subject of conjecture, with many critics uneasy about what January 26 represented.
-But dispossession was not on their radar, just a fear of the ‘convict taint’ long reviled by South Australians.
-Some instead favoured the anniversary of Captain Cook’s first visit to Botany Bay on April 28, 1770, “a date unblackened by memories of handcuffs and leg-irons” (The Advertiser, 1933).
+Even after 1911, however, the celebration of January 26 was the subject of contention, with many critics uneasy about what it represented.
+But Aboriginal dispossession was not on their radar, just a fear of the ‘convict taint’ long reviled by South Australians.
+Some instead favoured the anniversary of Captain Cook’s first visit to Botany Bay on 28 April 1770, “a date unblackened by memories of handcuffs and leg irons” (The Advertiser, 26 January, 1933).

 “The grand tree of Australia’s freedom was watered with the tears and blood of convicts,” Gawler’s The Bunyip wrote in January 1913.
 “Australia will never tolerate caste while remembering that the caste laws of England condemned men to the countless cruelties of transportation for snaring a rabbit.